indre-idenfy/Documentation/pages/ios-sdk.md

 ```
  ### 2. Custom Storyboard

-Additionaly SDK provides storyboard file, which contains whole design of an SDK.
+Additionally SDK provides storyboard file, which contains whole design of an SDK.

-The storyboard file can be *fully customised*.
+The storyboard file can be *fully customized*.
 The only requirement is to include storyboard file in the **app folder** of your application and provide following method:

 ```swift
    IdenfyBuilder()